Huawei-PTLab/Theater/Docs/Design.md

 5. Update context's actor field.

+# Design Dilemma
-= Problem of Putting Children Actor creation in init() or ActorFields =
+## Problem of Putting Children Actor creation in current actor's constructor `init()` or current's actor's fields.

 Suppose we want to create an child actor in the current actor.
 We need the context of the current actor to do that.
 ```
-class Actor { var context:ActorCell } //has the context in the super class
+class Actor { unowned var context:ActorCell! } //has the context in the super class
 class MyActor : Actor  {
   let oneActor : ActorRef
   init(...) {